NSLS-II/aphla/doc/intro.rst

 - a presentation layer, which present machine status to operators, and provides an interface for machine control.

 The server part talks directly with hardware using EPICS PV.
 It is an area controls group focus on.
-All the data on ``data bus'' have a meaningful name instead of long abstract channel name. e.g. the setpoint of horizontal orbit corrector in cell 1 girder 3 is presented to accelerator physicists as *CH1[0]* instead of *SR:C01-MG:G03A.SP*.
+All the data on "data bus" have a meaningful name instead of long abstract channel name. e.g. the setpoint of horizontal orbit corrector in cell 1 girder 3 is presented to accelerator physicists as *CH1[0]* instead of *SR:C01-MG:G03A.SP*.
 This makes them to write high level control scripts easier.
 The client API which encapsulate low level control details are listed in [Shen]_.
 They usually contains physics logic or accelerator dependent quantities inside. e.g. **getChannelVariance**, **measureChromaticity**.

 - BBA and LOCO are HLA applications.
 Turn by turn beam orbit measurement and analysis can be a HLA script.